 Swimming is a comprehensive, all-body workout that can be good for many aspects of mind-body health.
 The many benefits associated with swimming can even provide an added incentive to invest in a backyard swimming pool if you don’t already have one.
 Practically anyone can reap the many rewards associated with regular swimming.
-Today, we’re going to focus on five benefits of swimming for women.
+Today, San Diego Pools is going to focus on five benefits of swimming for women.

 According to ScienceDaily, 20 to 25 percent of women report daily psychological stress.
 Fortunately, family-related concerns, work pressures, and other daily distractions and demands can easily be forgotten while swimming.
 Regular swimming also boosts the release of “feel-good” hormones called endorphins that can elevate mood.
 Swimming is also a peaceful and relaxing experience that can naturally ease anxiety, tension, and stress.

 According to the National Multiple Sclerosis Society, multiple sclerosis (MS) is a condition that’s more common in women than men.
 Because water is buoyant, women with MS can get a beneficial workout from swimming without experiencing added joint, bone, and muscle pressure.
 In fact, water reduces pressure on these structures by as much as 90 percent.
 A 2012 study referenced by the National Institutes of Health suggests people with MS may also experience lower pain levels with regular swimming.

 Older women are at increased risk for developing issues with low bone density.
 Swimming as a form of regular exercise can boost muscle mass naturally in a way that also takes stress off bones and joints, which could result in fewer problems with muscle and joint issues that tend to be more prevalent later in life.
 Additionally, swimming on a regular basis has the potential to add more muscle tone and definition to arms, the upper body area, and thighs.
 Also, despite being a low-impact form of exercise, swimming can build core strength as well.